oracle/terraform-provider-oci/website/docs/r/data_safe_sensitive_data_models_sensitive_column.html.markdown

 * `app_name` - The name of the application associated with the sensitive column.
 It's useful when the application name is different from the schema name.
 Otherwise, it can be ignored.
 * `column_groups` - The composite key groups to which the sensitive column belongs.
 If the column is part of a composite key, it's assigned a column group.
 It helps identify and manage referential relationships that involve composite keys.
 * `column_name` - The name of the sensitive column.
+* `confidence_level` - The confidence level of the sensitive column associated with the sensitive type.
+The confidence level of the discovered sensitive columns can be either HIGH, MEDIUM or LOW.
+The confidence level will be NONE for manually added sensitive columns.
+* `confidence_level_details` - List containing maps as values.
+Example: `{"Operations": [ {"CostCenter": "42"} ] }`
 * `data_type` - The data type of the sensitive column.
 * `db_defined_child_column_keys` - Unique keys identifying the columns that are database-level (dictionary-defined) children of the sensitive column.
 * `estimated_data_value_count` - The estimated number of data values the column has in the associated database.